 DISPATCHES FROM EXOTIC LANDS

-A Kenyan safari by horseback: wildlife, adrenaline, glamping in the wilderness and adventure at a gallop!
+A Kenyan safari by horseback: luxury horse riding holidays with a difference.
+Think wildlife, adrenaline, glamping in the wilderness and adventure at a gallop!

 Partnering with The Classic Safari Company, publisher of Australian Country Magazine Karen Day saddled up for an eight-day horseback safari in the Masai Mara Reserve, Kenya.
 Read her story…